knative/docs/install/README.md

 ## Installing Knative with Istio

-Istio is a popular service mesh that includes a Knative-compatiblle ingress.
+Istio is a popular service mesh that includes a Knative-compatible ingress.
 Choose this option if you wish to use Istio service mesh features.
 You will also need to choose this installation option if you wish to use the Knative Eventing component, which currently depends on Istio.